Independent. Human-Curated. Established 2007.

 - IPO (March 2024): Reddit went public on NYSE (ticker: RDDT), bringing more corporate structure and advertiser focus.

 - Google Partnership: Google licensed Reddit's content for AI training and search integration.
-Result: Reddit posts now appear in Google search results far more frequently, and Reddit content feeds into Google AI Overviews.
+Result: Reddit posts now appear in Google search results far more frequently, and Reddit content feeds into Google AI Overviews and Gemini.

-- API Pricing Changes (2023): Reddit began charging for API access, which killed most third-party apps (RIP Apollo, Reddit is Fun).
-The official app is now the primary mobile experience.
+- API Pricing Changes (2023) and Aftermath: Reddit began charging for API access, which killed most third-party apps (RIP Apollo, Reddit is Fun).
+The 2023 mod protests saw hundreds of moderators step down, and many large subreddits changed hands in the following year.

 - Ad Platform Upgrades: Conversation placement ads, machine learning targeting, and improved analytics make Reddit Ads a viable alternative to Meta and Google for certain audiences.